What happens in Mars, Stays in March?

 Even though March got demoted a bit, its legacy as the OG kickoff month stuck around.
 It’s still a time of renewal, growth, and maybe a little bit of war… metaphorically speaking, of course.

 So, next time you’re flipping through your calendar, give March a little nod of respect for being the trailblazer it is.
-Speaking of flipping, have you asked yourself if March existed before Romans?
-Of course, no huh!
-We neither!
+But wait—was March really born with the Romans, or did the idea of a “starter month” exist before them?

 Pre-Romulus Timekeeping